geomesa/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 </li>

 <li>
-If you want to re-use your existing GeoServer configuration, create an environment variable pointing to your GeoServer data directory
+If you want to reuse your existing GeoServer configuration, create an environment variable pointing to your GeoServer data directory
-(you may want to add this to your bash init scripts):
+(you may want to add this to your shell initialization scripts):
 {% highlight bash %}
 export GEOSERVER_DATA_DIR=/path/to/geoserver/data_dir
 {% endhighlight %}